Zeex/samp-plugin-profiler/README.txt

 Profiler plugin for the SA:MP server.

 Copyright (c) 2011 Zeex.
-See LICENSE file for license details.
+See LICENSE.txt for license details.

 You can configure profiler via server.cfg, by changing the following options: